Koss86/mwcbackup/README.md

 - `mwcbackup` will copy MWC saves into '~/Documents/mwc-backups/mwc-backup'.

-- `mwcbackup alt [dirname]` will copy MWC saves into an alternate directory, named by you with
+- `mwcbackup alt [dirname]` will copy MWC saves into an alternate directory, named by you with the second argument `[dirname]`.

-    the second argument `[dirname]`. i.e backups will be saved in '~/Documents/mwc-backups/`[dirname]`'
+    > i.e Backups will be saved in '~/Documents/mwc-backups/`[dirname]`'.
+    >

-    For example:
+    > For example:
+    >

-    `mwcbackup alt got-new-parts` will backup your saves into '~/Documents/mwc-backups/got-new-parts'.
+    > `mwcbackup alt got-new-parts` will backup your saves into '~/Documents/mwc-backups/got-new-parts'.

 - `mwcbackup re` will restore your backups from '~/Documents/mwc-backups/mwc-backup'.

+    > Before any restorations are performed, the current (active) save files are backed up in:
+    >
+    > ~/Documents/mwc-backups/restore-backups/
+    >
+    > The number of restore backups that will be kept can be changed by editing `tmp_limit` near the top of the script.

 - `mwcbackup re [dirname]` will restore backups from alternate directory `[dirname]`.

 - `mwcbackup rm [dirname]` will remove the backup directory `[dirname]`.

-Before any restorations happen, the current (active) save files are backed up in ~/Documents/mwc-backups/temp as an extra precaution.

 #